logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 As noted above, reporting individual item scores will eventually be required.
 In the short term, respondents can either report all 42 item scores or report the SDQ subscale scores.

-For Universal Aftercare only episodes the SDQ is not required.

-Where a client is being delivered Universal Aftercare services and accessing another support service within the same Service Provider an SDQ may be collected.

 .. _scoring-the-sdq: